 Searching (Simple & Advanced)

-Finding data in dbFront is very straight forward because every table has a search box at the top left corner.
+Finding data in dbFront is very straightforward because every table has a search box at the top left corner.
 Just type the values or keywords you are looking for and dbFront will find it.
 The values or keywords should be separated by spaces and can be entered in any order.

-If the table that you are looking at is small enough then dbFront will load it into the browsers memory and do the filtering as you type each character.
+If the table that you are looking at is small enough then dbFront will load it into the browser's memory and do the filtering as you type each character.
 This makes the process of finding specific records very fast and intuitive.

-If the table you are looking at happens to be too large to load into memory, dbFront will not respond until you hit the enter key in the search text box.
-Once you hit enter, then dbFront will send the request to the server and return the filtered results.
+If the table is to be too large to load into memory, dbFront will not respond until you hit the enter key in the search text box.
+Once you hit enter, then dbFront will send the search request to the server and return the filtered results.
 This is done to avoid overloading the server.

 This is fairly intuitive.
 Start typing and if the search responds immediately then all is good.
 If not hit enter to send your search to the server.